 I don’t have an IDP (International Driver’s Licence).
 I ..LEARN MORE +

 It is an honour to be in such company!
-As you may have su..LEARN MORE +
+As you m..LEARN MORE +

 Thank you for a great response to our survey. we received li..LEARN MORE +

 Our congratulations to the Canadian Snowbird Association, ag..LEARN MORE +

 Two mothers, two dogs, Pat & me, lots of baggage, a new ..LEARN MORE +

 Of course, the best kind of policy is one that covers you if..LEARN MORE +

 A Public Thank You to All Medipac Employees Med..LEARN MORE +

 The circle is complete!
 Over the last few issues, we have re..LEARN MORE +